 When a student enrolls for one of Bower’s classes, she expects the student to “work hard and have fun.”

 “I really expect students to show up prepared and to enjoy the period of time we’re working together," she said.

-Editors Note: In 2012 Dr. Bower was one of only two University-wide faculty members to receive the Milton S. Eisenhower Award for Distinguished Teaching.
+Editors Note: In 2012 Dr. Bower was one of only two University-wide faculty members to receive Penn State's Milton S. Eisenhower Award for Distinguished Teaching.